cgat-developers/ruffus/doc/tutorials/manual/tasks_as_recipes.rst

 Caveats: Timestamp resolution
 =======================================

-    | Note that modification times have one second precision under certain versions of Linux and
+    | Note that modification times have precision to the nearest second under certain versions of Linux and
-      Windows, especially over the network.
+      Windows.
+This is especially true for networked file systems.
-    | This may result in some jobs running even when
+    | This may result in some jobs re-running even when
-      they are up-to-date because the modification times appear to be identical.
+      they are up-to-date because the modification times appear to be identical (and **Ruffus** is very conservative).

     This is seldom a problem in real life code where pipeline stages rarely take < 1 second.
-    *In extremis*, it may be necessary to add some calls to ``time.sleep(1)`` judiciously.
+    *In extremis*, it may be necessary to add some calls to ``time.sleep(1)`` judiciously (as in some of the example here).

     Later versions of **Ruffus** will allow file modification times to be saved at higher precision